-Destiny Rescue international president and founder Tony Kirwan says sexual exploitation and human trafficking will “absolutely” get worse given a slice of the planet’s population is expected to lose their jobs or fall into extreme poverty because of the pandemic.
+Child Rescue international president and founder Tony Kirwan says sexual exploitation and human trafficking will “absolutely” get worse given a slice of the planet’s population is expected to lose their jobs or fall into extreme poverty because of the pandemic.

 Travel restrictions, country lockdowns and business closures – where “many will never reopen” – have “crippled the world’s economy,” Tony says.
 This has left countless people without employment or unable to make money for themselves or their families, he adds.

 The global human rights agency the International Labour Organization agrees, saying tens of millions of jobs have been lost last year following the pandemic.